 A trip to Rome is simply not complete if you don’t see the Vatican.
-Many people believe that you should only see the Vatican in the morning to avoid the crowds.
-Visiting in the morning is highly recommended, but the afternoon can be a pleasant experience as well.
-Here is how you can sleep in a bit and still see the Vatican in the afternoon!
+Many people believe that you should only see the Vatican in the morning to avoid the crowds, which we highly recommend.
+But the afternoon can be a pleasant experience as well.
+Here’s how you can sleep in a bit and still see the Vatican in the afternoon.

 How to Visit the Vatican in the Afternoon

 If you like to ease your way into the day (especially while on vacation), then seeing the Vatican in the afternoon or evening might be better for you.
-However, it’s important to take into account that the museums open at 9 a.m., but the lines start forming by 7:30 a.m.
-So, if you are planning to see the Vatican Museums, Sistine Chapel, and St. Peter’s Basilica on your own, just know that you will have to wait in line a while and it could be crowded.
+However, it’s important to take into account that while the museums open at 9 am, the lines start forming by 7:30 am.

-With the afternoon Skip the Line Vatican Tour you can save time by entering with skip the line tickets and still uncover everything the Vatican, Sistine Chapel and St. Peter’s Basilica has to offer.
-The only main difference from this afternoon tour and our other similar Vatican tours is the start time.
-Scroll here to find out more details of our afternoon Skip the Line Vatican Tour.
+With the afternoon Skip the Line Vatican Tour, you can save time by entering with skip-the-line tickets and still uncover everything the Vatican, Sistine Chapel and St. Peter’s Basilica have to offer.

 This is not just an afternoon Vatican tour.
-We actually operate this tour in the morning as well, but it’s our only Vatican tour that has availability in the afternoons as well.
+We actually operate this tour in the morning as well, but it’s our only Vatican tour that also has availability in the afternoons.
 Here’s what this tour includes:

-- Nero’s Bath and Octagonal Courtyard – Inside of the Pio Clementino Gallery.
-See a 25 ft. long red marble bathtub that is said to have belonged to Emperor Nero.
+Inside of the Pio Clementino Gallery, see a 25-foot-long red marble bathtub that is said to have belonged to Emperor Nero.

-- Vatican Highlights – Visit the Gallery of the Candelabra, Gallery of Tapestries and Gallery of Maps.
+Visit the Gallery of the Candelabra, Gallery of Tapestries, and Gallery of Maps.
 These are considered the Vatican’s main galleries, as they lead up to the Sistine Chapel.

-- Borgia Apartments – Explore the stunning frescoes inside of the private chambers that once belonged to Borgia Pope Alexander VI.
+Explore the stunning frescoes inside the private chambers that once belonged to Borgia Pope Alexander VI.

-- Sistine Chapel – Your guide will explain everything you need to know about Michelangelo’s masterpiece before going inside.
-Then, you can reflect on this genius art piece on your own, as the Sistine Chapel is a silent space.
+Your guide will explain everything you need to know about Michelangelo’s masterpiece before going inside.
+Then, you can reflect on this genius work of art on your own, as the Sistine Chapel is a silent space.

-- St. Peter’s Basilica – Enter the Basilica through a special door in the Sistine Chapel that you can only access with a licensed guide.
+Enter the Basilica through a special passageway from the Sistine Chapel that you can only access with a licensed guide.
 From there, enjoy a comprehensive tour of St. Peter’s Basilica.